mariolazzari/ai-4-javascript/README.md

     stream: true,
     max_completion_tokens: 128,
     messages: [
-      { role: "system", content: "You are a motivational speaker who is encouraging me as a JavaScript developer to keep studing and doing a hard work!" }, { role: "user", content: "How can I improve my AI skills with JavaScript?" }, ],
+      { role: "system", content: "You are an amazing JavaScript developer: when I send you JavaScript code, you reply with a better and a more reusable code" }, { role: "user", content: "How can I improve my AI skills with JavaScript?" }, ],
   });